-With his children gone, he relocated to Portland, Oregon to seek a creative outlet.
-He met the love of his life and, Los co-founded Acoustic Anything with Bellow Bridge's Phil Hitt, then fronted the power trio Los & Found, and finally teamed up with Singer-Songwriter Chris Casale in The Ready.
-But, after being diagnosed with cancer, Los took time to reflect on life.
+With his children gone, he met the love of his life and relocated to Portland, Oregon to seek a creative outlet.
+Soon after, Los co-founded Acoustic Anything with Bellow Bridge's Phil Hitt, then fronted the power trio Los & Found, then teamed up with Singer-Songwriter Chris Casale in The Ready.
+After being diagnosed with cancer, Los took time to reflect on life.
 During that harrowing year he wrote one letter a week.
-He says matter-of-factly it was "Just in case things went south," he would write letters to his children.
-They were notes on love, about loyalty, family, and forgiveness, Those became songs, 52 in the first year!
-As therapy, on his doctor's suggestion, he then performed those songs in a solo act but, after receiving a clean bill of health, he also took vocal lessons and started hosting Lounge Of Sound on Youtube@LosCastroMusic so, one could say that in many ways, Los Castro's music is a celebration of life!
+He says matter-of-factly it was "Just in case things went south," Those 52 good-bye letters to his kids (and his now late wife) were notes on love, loyalty, family, and forgiveness.
+Upon noting his intense nature, his MD suggested that he perform those songs as therapy which, he did in a solo act.
+During Covid-19, he not only received a clean bill of health, he also took vocal lessons and started hosting Lounge Of Sound on Youtube@LosCastroMusic so, one could say that in many ways, Los Castro's music is a celebration of life!

 Crushed and crying young Walt Sayler Bush walked home alone from the 6th grade.
 In his pocket was his music report card.